nathanbraun/quicksilver-wiki/docs/index.md

 # Quicksilver Wiki

 This site is a mirror of the original Metaweb/Quicksilver Wiki, which is no longer online.
-While the Metaweb was originally a more ambitious project, this is essentially a site to help you follow along while reading the Baroque Cycle.
+It's meant to help you follow along while reading the Baroque Cycle.

 A good starting point would be the page (or annotations) for the book in the series you're reading: